edangelo2/blockchain-developer-bootcamp-final-project/README.md

 ## Dapp Site URL
 The Dapp is hosted in Netifly in the following URL: https://quirky-leavitt-985d0f.netlify.app

+## Screen Cast of the Dapp showing its functionality
+Loom link:

+## Ethereum account to receive the certification as an NFT
+0x745E9390F6Fdcc932AB5b41850aB94C87f224974

 ## Dapp Description and instrucctions to install it and run it locally